Tokens in Classic engine

 We’ll get this result:

-Tokens that are used in the template are available in the tokens dialog in Processes.
+Tokens that are used in the template are available in the tokens panel in Processes.

 You can also change the types of tokens extracted from your template.
 Learn how it works.